dfarrell07/ansible-opendaylight/README.md

 To change the port on which OpenDaylight's northbound listens for REST API calls, use the `odl_rest_port` variable.
 This was added because OpenStack's Swift project uses a conflicting port.

+The Ansible role will handle opening this port in FirewallD if it's active.

 ## Dependencies

 The OpenDaylight Ansible role doesn't depend on any other Ansible roles.